Retail marketing: Customer service and supporting services

 Self-service is a more cost efficient way to deliver goods.

 Customer service is the "sum of acts and elements that allow consumers to receive what they need or desire from [the] retail establishment."
 Retailers must decide whether to provide a full service outlet or minimal service outlet, such as no-service in the case of vending machines; self-service with only basic sales assistance or a full service operation as in many boutiques and speciality stores.
 In addition, the retailer needs to make decisions about sales support such as customer delivery and after sales customer care.

-Retailing services may also include the provision of credit, delivery services, advisory services, exchange/ return services, product demonstration, special orders, customer loyalty programs, limited-scale trial, advisory services and a range of other supporting services.
-Retail stores often seek to differentiate along customer service lines.
-For example, some department stores offer the services of a stylist; a fashion advisor, to assist customers selecting a fashionable wardrobe for the forthcoming season, while smaller boutiques may allow regular customers to take goods home on approval, enabling the customer to try out goods before making the final purchase.
+Retailing services may also include the provision of credit, delivery services, advisory services, exchange/ return services, product demonstrations, special orders, customer loyalty programs, limited-scale trials, and a range of other supporting services.
+Retail stores often seek to differentiate themselves along customer service lines.
+For example, some department stores offer the services of a stylist; a fashion advisor, to assist customers in selecting a fashionable wardrobe for the forthcoming season, while smaller boutiques may allow regular customers to take goods home on approval, enabling them to try out goods before making the final purchase.
 The variety of supporting services offered is known as the service type.
 At one end of the spectrum, self-service operators offer few basic support services.
 At the other end of the spectrum, full-service operators offer a broad range of highly personalised customer services to augment the retail experience.